 Our Airlink 100 express service operates 24/7, connecting the city centre with the airport.
 We operate three other airport services: Skylink 200, which links North Edinburgh to the airport, Skylink 300 connecting the west of the city and Skylink 400 connecting the south of the city.

 You will need to have the exact money on Skylink services as our drivers cannot give you change.
-Contactless payments are accepted on the Airlink 100 and our season ticket, Ridacard, is valid on all of our airport buses.
+Contactless payments are accepted on all our services, and our season ticket – Ridacard – is valid on all of our airport buses.